-We encourage you to always schedule your child's doctor and dental appointments around school hours.
-If this is not possible, you must come to the office first to sign your child out.
-For the safety of all children, if someone other than the parent signs the child out, that person must have written permission from the parent before the child will be permitted to leave the building.
-Upon return to school, please provide the office staff with a note from the health provider to verify the excused absence.
+We encourage you to schedule your child's doctor or dentist appointments during non-school hours.
+If this is not possible, you must come to the office first to pick up your child.
+If someone other than the parent picks up the student, that person must have written permission from the parent before the student is allowed to leave school.
+Upon returning to school, please provide the office staff with a doctor's note to verify the excused absence.
+Please read the attendance policy for more information regarding tardies/excused absences/early pick-ups.

-INVOLUNTARY REMOVAL PROCESS
+INVOLUNTARY ADMINISTRATIVE CHANGE PROCESS

-No student shall be involuntarily removed by UPCS for any reason unless the parent or guardian of the student has been provided written notice of intent to remove the student no less than five (5) schooldays before the effective date of the action ("Involuntary

-Removal Notice").
-The written notice shall be in the native language of the student or the student's parent or guardian or, if the student is a foster child or youth or a homeless child or youth, the student's educational rights holder.
-The Involuntary Removal Notice shall include the charges against the student and an explanation of the student's basic rights including the right to request a hearing before the effective date of the action.
-The hearing shall be consistent with UPCS's expulsion procedures.
-If the student's parent, guardian, or educational rights holder requests a hearing, the student shall remain enrolled and shall not be removed until UPCS issues a final decision.
-As used herein, "involuntarily removed" includes disenrolled, dismissed, transferred, or terminated, but does not include suspensions or expulsions pursuant to UPCS's suspension and expulsion policy.
+No student will be involuntarily administratively transferred by UPCS for any reason unless the student's parent or guardian has received written notice ("Involuntary Administrative Change Notice") of the intent to transfer the student no less than five (5) school days prior to the effective date of the action.
+The notice must be in the native language of the student or the student's parent or guardian or, if the student is a foster child or youth or a homeless child or youth, the student's educational rights holder.
+The Notice of Involuntary Administrative Change will include the charges against the student and an explanation of the student's basic rights, including the right to request a hearing before the effective date of the action.
+The hearing will be conducted in accordance with UPCS's expulsion procedures.
+If the student's parent, guardian, or educational rights holder requests a hearing, the student will remain enrolled and the administrative change will not take place until UPCS issues a final decision.
+As used herein, "Involuntary Administrative Change" includes withdrawing, dismissing, transferring, or terminating, but does not include suspensions or expulsions pursuant to UPCS's suspension and expulsion policy.

-Upon parent/guardian request for a hearing, UPCS will provide notice of hearing consistent with its expulsion hearing process, through which the student has a fair opportunity to present testimony, evidence, and witnesses and confront and cross-examine adverse witnesses, and at which the student has the right to bring legal counsel or an advocate.
-The notice of hearing shall be in the native language of the student or the student's parent or guardian or, if the student is a foster child or youth or a homeless child or youth, the student's educational rights holder and shall include a copy of UPCS's expulsion hearing process.
+When the parent or guardian requests a hearing, UPCS will provide a hearing notice consistent with its expulsion hearing process, through which the student has a fair opportunity to present testimony, evidence, and witnesses and to confront and cross-examine adverse witnesses, and at which the student has the right to bring legal counsel or an advocate.
+The hearing notice shall be in the native language of the student or the student's parent or guardian or, if the student is a foster child or youth or a homeless child or youth, the holder of the student's educational rights and shall include a copy of the UPCS expulsion hearing process.

-If the parent/guardian is nonresponsive to the Involuntary Removal Notice, the Student will be disenrolled as of the effective date set forth in the Involuntary Removal Notice.
-If parent/guardian requests a hearing and does not attend on the date scheduled for the hearing the Student will be disenrolled effective the date of the hearing.
+If the parent or guardian does not respond to the Involuntary Administrative Change Notice, the student will be disenrolled as of the effective date set forth in the Involuntary Administrative Change Notice.
+If the parent or guardian requests a hearing and does not attend on the scheduled hearing date, the student will be disenrolled as of the hearing date.

-If as a result of the hearing the student is disenrolled, notice will be sent to the student's last known district of residence within thirty (30) days.
+If the student is withdrawn as a result of the hearing, notification will be sent to the student's last district of residence within thirty (30) days.